N0W3N/Autompeg/README.md

 * subprocess.run() works in the same way as your terminal does, with the only exception that it separates each command with a comma.

 * the example subprocess in the code converts a transport stream (TS) without quality-loss (-c:v) (copy) to MP4 and also removes faulty audio streams (-bsf:a) (aac_adtstoasc).

+* Don't worry if you use the wrong slash syntax on Windows.
+Autompeg automatically replaces it with the correct slash-syntax.
 --------------------------------
 # Known bugs/issues